A Catered Affair at the London Theatre Workshop

 The musicians (musical director David Keefe) play beautifully, filling the small room with lush strings and gentle clarinet.
 But against six or seven musicians the singers sometimes have a hard time being heard, especially in the songs that are heavy on the lyrics.
 The piece itself is somewhere between musical and play; it has a great deal of dialogue and the performers, with a few exceptions, are better actors than singers.
 Under Ray Rackham’s direction A Catered Affair is a gentle gem of fringe theatre in a beautiful setting.

-A Catered Affair is on at London Theatre Workshop until 20th June 2014, for further information and to book visit here.
+A Catered Affair is at London Theatre Workshop until 20th June 2014.
+For further information or to book visit the theatre’s website here.